-10. Preservation of Research Projects
+8. Preservation of Research Projects

 All Research Projects that passed the examination will be bound by the University.
 Bound Research Projects will be forwarded to the University Library, where they will be catalogued for APU Library users.
-Upon request, Research Projects can be stored in the University's digital library.

 Students are allowed to edit and make certain corrections to Research Projects that have passed the examination.
 Edited and corrected versions must be approved by the supervisor.
 Only the final version of the Research Project will be preserved.